Andrew-Bubar/C-Ya/README.md

 The primary goal is to give a nice C frame-work for people new to the language.
 As well as for those who just want to wip up an application quickly.

-I used gcc as my compialer, and vsCode as my IDE (as I'm sure is obvious).
+I used gcc as my compiler, and vsCode as my IDE (as I'm sure is obvious).

 CURRENT BUGS: